ElusiveMind/probo-docker/README.md

 v.07 - December 28, 2017
   - Implemented a public Loom service with a token.
 Token strongly suggested since this can noe be accessed publically.
   - Set permissions on log file paths to proper owners and read/write permissions.

-v.06 - December 27, 2017
-  - Add GitLab handler code.
-(Currently patched due to case-sensitivity bug).
-  - Moved Container Manager and Bitbucket handler yaml code into template replacement like the the other yaml templates.
-  - Made the inclusion of git handlers configurable based on environment variables.
-They are  only included if they are specified in the docker-compose.yml file.